insightsengineering/tern/README.md

 See package vignettes `browseVignettes(package = "tern")` for usage of this package.

-## Acknowledgments

-There are a number of people who have previously been actively working on `tern` including: Maximilian Mordig, Jennifer Li, Chendi Liao, Yuyao Song, Edgar Manukyan, Carolyn Zhang, Mark Rothe, Xiao Yu Mo.

 ## Acknowledgment

 This package is a result of a joint efforts by many developers and stakeholders.
 We would like to thank everyone who contributed so far!